acroy/Quantum.jl/README.md

 		- commutator of DiracMatrices
 		- trace/partial trace, normalization, kron, and more
 		- arithmetic operations between Dirac types and generic arrays
-	- ScalarExpr objects for delayed calculation of mixed basis inner products.
+	- ScalarExpr objects for delayed calculation of mixed-basis inner products.
 ScalarExpr objects support all basic arithmetic operations.
 	- The ability to perform mixed basis calculation via the use of ScalarExprs and InnerProducts
+	- Fleshed out examples can be find in Quantum.jl's [documentation](https://github.com/jrevels/Quantum.jl/blob/master/docs/docs.md)

 ###In The Works:
-	- Documentation
+	- Code clean-up/organization
+	- Write up the API
 	- registration of Quantum.jl as Julia package
-	- More Tests

 ###Post-Release Goals/Ideas:
 	- More mixed-basis functionality for addition of Dirac objects